abadid/cmsc424-spring2023/project2/README.md

 order by flightid;
 ```

+**Q3.1 (3 pt)**.
 The `customer_flight` view lists all the customers who are born in or before 1970 and the flightid of the flights that the customer has taken.
 The `flight_IAD` view lists all the flights that fly in or out of IAD.

 Explain why the following query does not work?
 Include your explanation as a comment in the `queries.py` file.